-If a software application needs to be installed for educational purposes, students should report to the Help Desk for assistance.
+Students do not have administrator privileges on their computers and may not install or run software.
+If an application needs to be installed for educational purposes, students should report to the Help Desk for assistance.
 The educational merit of software installation requests will be determined at the sole discretion of the Technology Staff.

-Students and parents are required to have daily access to high-speed Internet when outside of school in order to facilitate communication with teachers, access school work, and collaborate with classmates when appropriate.
+Students and parents are required to have daily access to high-speed Internet when outside of school in order to communicate with teachers, and access school work.

-Keep in mind that the school Internet and Network Usage policy must be followed at all times when using the school-owned tablet PCs and that usage may be monitored even while outside of La Salle High School.
-Students are not to connect to the Internet via any method without the consent of the parent/guardian.
+The school Internet and Network Usage policy must be followed at all times when using the school-owned tablet PCs.
+Usage may be monitored even while outside of La Salle High School.
+Students are not to connect to the Internet without the consent of the parent/guardian.
 Parents/guardians are expected to monitor home Internet usage.
-Students are responsible for any malware, images, text, cookies, etc. on their tablet PCs at all times.
+Students are responsible for any malware, history, images, text, cookies, etc. on their tablet PCs at all times.

 Abuse and Negligence

-The tablet PCs are covered by a four-year accidental damage warranty.
-However, in order to keep the cost of the warranty affordable for all La Salle High School students, it is extremely important that repair incidents are kept to a minimum.
-Therefore, students who have damaged their computer through abuse or repeated negligence will be assessed a fine.
+The tablet PCs are covered by a four-year damage protection warranty.
+Students who have damaged their computer through abuse or repeated negligence will be assessed a fine.

 Data Management and Protection

-It is the student's responsibility to maintain a backup copy of all of his files on an external source such as Google Drive, a flash drive, SD card, or other storage device.
-Tablets submitted to the Help Desk will be re-imaged-erasing all data from the tablet hard drive.
-Re-imaging will also take place at the end of each school year.
+It is the student’s responsibility to maintain a backup copy of his data on an external source such as Google Drive, or removable storage.
+Tablets submitted to the Help Desk will be re-imaged—erasing all data.
+Re-imaging also takes place at the end of each school year.

-Students will not have access to storage space on the La Salle High School network.
-Storage space is available through students' Google Drive account; however, this data is stored by Google and La Salle High School is not responsible for protecting or maintaining this data.
+Students do not have access to storage on the La Salle High School network.
+Storage is available through student Google Drive accounts.
+La Salle High School is not responsible for protecting or maintaining this data.

-Each student is expected to maintain a consistent data management strategy on his tablet.
+Each student is expected to maintain a consistent file and data management strategy on his tablet.